Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Introduction

-Towards practical and robust graph matching learning, in the absence of labels and in the presence of outliers (in both graphs), this paper proposes a new learning method for graph matching, especially for its most general QAP form.
-In particular, reinforcement learning is conceptually well suited for its label-free nature and the flexibility in finding the node correspondence by sequential decision making, which provides a direct way of avoiding outlier over-matching by an early stopping of node matching.
-In contrast, in most works~\cite{ZanfirCVPR18, WangICCV19, wang2020learning, rolinek2020deep, Wang2019NeuralGM} matching is performed in one shot which incurs coupling of the inliers and outliers, and it lacks an explicit way to distinguish outliers.
-Moreover, an any-time algorithm is often welcomed which will generate a subset of the feasible solution at any time, instead of waiting for a long time to get the whole solution without any feedback, e.g. in car dispatching.

-Based on the above motivation, we specifically devise a so-called revocable deep reinforcement learning framework to allow small mistakes over the matching procedure, and the current action is revocable to research a better node correspondence based on up-to-date environment information.
-Our technique is shown cost-effective and empirically outperforms very recent techniques for refining the local decision making~\cite{Chen2019LearningTP}.

-Moreover, since the standard graph matching objective refers to maximizing the affinity score between matched nodes, it causes the so-called over-matching issue i.e. the outliers are also incorporated for matching to increase the overall score.
-To make the objective more sensitive to outliers, we propose to regularize the affinity matrix such that it discourages unwanted matchings by assigning a negative score to those pairs.
+Towards practical and robust graph matching learning, in the absence of labels and in the presence of outliers (in both input graphs), we propose a reinforcement learning (RL) method for graph matching namely \textbf{RGM}, especially for its most general QAP formulation.
+In particular, RL is conceptually well suited for its label-free nature and flexibility in finding the node correspondence by sequential decision making, which provides a direct way of avoiding outlier over-matching by an early stopping.
+In contrast, in existing deep GM works, matching is performed in one shot which incurs coupling of the inliers and outliers, and it lacks an explicit way to distinguish outliers.
+Therefore, we specifically devise a so-called revocable deep reinforcement learning framework to allow small mistakes over the matching procedure, and the current action is revocable to research a better node correspondence based on up-to-date environment information.
+Our revocable framework is shown cost-effective and empirically outperforms the existing popular techniques for refining the local decision making e.g. Local Rewrite~\citep{Chen2019LearningTP}.
+Moreover, since the standard GM objective refers to maximizing the affinity score between matched nodes, it causes the over-matching issue i.e. the outliers are also incorporated for matching to increase the overall score.
+To address this issue, we propose to regularize the affinity score such that it discourages unwanted matchings by assigning a negative score to those pairs.
 Intuitively, the RL agent will naturally stop matching spurious outliers as the objective score will otherwise decrease.
+With the help of the revocable framework and affinity regularization, our RGM shows promising performances in various experiments.
+For more clearance, we compare our RGM with most of the existing GM methods in Table~\ref{tab:intro}.
+Due to the space limit, we place it in the appendix (\ref{a:discuss}), where we add a more detailed discussion of the comparison of RGM and existing works.
+To sum up, the highlights and contributions of our work are: